danielwolbach/hfsm-language/readme.md

 ## Features

 -   Web-based editor with syntax highlighting and LSP integration
 -   Extension for Visual Studio Code with syntax highlighting and LSP integration
 -   Command line tooling for simulation and code generation

 ## Instructions

 Make sure to [have Node.js installed](https://nodejs.org/en/download).
-Use the following commands to set up the project:
+Download or clone the repository and use the following commands in the project directory to set everything up:

 ```sh
 # Install dependencies.